Transparent Civil Society Initiative

 6. Personnel structure

-Two board members (part-time), one managing director (full-time) and one deputy managing director (full-time), five other full-time employees, seven part-time employees, two marginally employed.
+Two board members (part-time), one managing director (full-time) and one deputy managing director (full-time), one member of the management board (part-time), ten other full-time employees, six part-time employees, one employee in parental leave, three marginally employed.

 7. Information on the source of funds